-The performed analysis of fault instability clearly showed that high-quality focal mechanisms constituting family I events display comparable oblique reverse component and optimally oriented fault planes striking approximately NNW-SSE and dipping around 45°.
-These fault plane orientations are in agreement with the estimated stress field, and they explain well the spatio-temporal evolution of seismicity with corresponding fluid migration pattern.
-The 2018 seismicity activated a pre-existing network of small-scale parallel fractures dipping to ENE, in agreement with the dip direction of the inclined part of the injection well.
-Fault planes striking NNE-SSW to NE-SW and dipping around 60° were also indicated to be quite favorably oriented with the stress field represented by the auxiliary plane of the mean FPSs for family I and III.
-Drill bit seismic data suggest the existence of a steeply dipping NE-SW striking structure which might be activated by the 2018 seismic activity.
-We note the FM results are in good agreement with a limited number of 14 focal mechanisms of the strongest events presented in Hillers et al. (2020), which were all but one displaying reverse faulting motions.
+The performed analysis of fault instability clearly showed that high-quality focal mechanisms constituting family I events display a comparable oblique reverse component and optimally oriented fault planes striking approximately NNW-SSE and dipping around 45°.
+These fault plane orientations are in agreement with the estimated stress field, and they explain the spatiotemporal evolution of seismicity well with the corresponding fluid migration pattern.
+The 2018 seismicity activated a pre-existing network of smallscale parallel fractures dipping to the ENE, in agreement with the dip direction of the inclined part of the injection well.
+Fault planes striking NNE-SSW to NE-SW and dipping around 60° were also indicated to be quite favorably oriented with the stress field represented by the auxiliary plane of the mean FPSs for families I and III.
+Drill bit seismic data suggest the existence of a steeply dipping NE-SW-striking structure, which might have been activated by the 2018 seismic activity.
+We note that the FM results are in good agreement with a limited number of 14 focal mechanisms of the strongest events presented in Hillers et al. (2020), with all but one displaying reverse faulting motions.